OUR TEAM

 tbadhiwala@theliteracylab.org

-Tirthna Badhiwala joined The Literacy Lab after a year of service as an AmeriCorps VISTA in North Carolina.
-As a VISTA, she developed educational and employment programs for individuals with intellectual/developmental disabilities.
-She earned her Bachelor’s degree in Chemistry with a minor in Social and Economic Justice from the University of North Carolina at Chapel Hill.
+Tirthna Badhiwala is the Director of Operations.
+Prior to joining The Literacy Lab, she served as an AmeriCorps VISTA in North Carolina, developing educational and employment programs for individuals with intellectual/developmental disabilities.
+In 2021, she was named one of Ms. Magazine and She the People’s “25 under 25 Women of Color to Watch” for her grassroots and community organizing work.
+She holds a Bachelor’s degree in Chemistry with a minor in Social and Economic Justice from the University of North Carolina at Chapel Hill.

 vbalachandran@theliteracylab.org